annaskoulikari/learninggit/README.md

 | 2   | \$ **`ssh-add ~/.ssh/id_ed25519`**<br>`Enter passphrase for /Users/annaskoulikari/.ssh/id_ed25519:`                                          |
 | 3   | \$ Enter the passphrase you created in step 1.<br><br>`Identity added: /Users/annaskoulikari/.ssh/id_ed25519 (gitlearningjourney@gmail.com)` |

-Now that you’ve completed the second step to set up the SSH authentication method, you can go onto the final step which is to add the public SSH key to your account on the hosting service.
+Now that you’ve completed the second step to set up the SSH access, you can go onto the final step which is to add the public SSH key to your account on the hosting service.

 #### Step 3: Add the public SSH key to the hosting service account